spranesh/Redhawk/README.rst

 ..
 [2] In fact the portion inside the `@{..}` is just appended to a 'lambda n:' and `eval`-ed to get a function.

 ..
 [3] Note that 'CallFunction's do not directly have a name.
 This is because the function object, unlike that of a function definition, can be a value.
 It is possible to do (f.g[x])(y), and such.

+..
+[4] These queries actually finds us the argument, and not the function itself.
+But this shouldn't matter when we have the definition on the same line.

 .. _Vim plugin: http://www.vim.org/scripts/script.php?script_id=3586